-- (a) states the name and address of the member and membership number appointing the proxy. - (b) identifies the person appointed to be that member's proxy and the general meeting in relation to which that person is appointed; - (C) is signed by the member appointing the proxy, or is authenticated in such manner as the trustees may determine; and - (d) is delivered to the charity in accordance with clause 15.2. - (4) The trustees may from time to time determine the form in which Proxy Notices should be submitted to the charity in advance of any general meeting.
+- (a) states the name and address and membership number of the member and membership number appointing the proxy. - (b) identifies the person appointed to be that member's proxy and the general meeting in relation to which that person is appointed;

-6 This is a discretionary power for the members to adjourn a quorate meeting - when the meeting is reconvened it must be guorate.
+8 This is a discretionary power for the members to adjourn a quorate meeting - when the meeting is reconvened it must be quorate.
 This provision differs from the adjournment provisions in Clause 12 which are not discretionary and must be used where a general meeting is not quorate.